We are architects working on projects embedded in the landscape.

 BSc DipArch MArch ARB

 Geraldine is an Architect with over a decade of experience working across all RIBA work stages at a range of scales in the landscape and the city.
-She is passionate about the spatial experience of buildings in nature.
-Geraldine has a particular interest in the relationship between water and architecture.
-This has led her to curate design workshops on this theme at institutions including the Design Museum, Somerset House and the V&A. Geraldine has lectured at various universities and presented at research conferences in the UK and abroad.
+She is passionate about the spatial and physical experience of buildings in nature.
+Geraldine has a particular interest in the relationship between water and architecture and has led workshops on this theme at leading institutions such as, the Design Museum, Somerset House and the V&A. Geraldine has lectured at various universities and presented at research conferences in the UK and abroad.

-Prior to Mador, Geraldine managed large-scale, public sector projects with an emphasis on environmental sustainability, landscape, community engagement and public realm whilst working at award-winning, progressive practices.
-Geraldine continues ongoing research into the poetics of water and space through art-based projects, sailing and swimming.
+Prior to Mador, Geraldine managed large-scale, public sector projects with an emphasis on environmental sustainability, landscape, community engagement and public realm whilst working at award-winning design-led practices.
+She continues ongoing research into the poetics of water and space through art-based projects, sailing and swimming.